raipragya/ActualmovieRatings/README.md

 Workflow

     Dataset:
-        Utilizes the MovieLens dataset (ml-1m and ml-100k) for user, movie, and rating information.
+        Utilizes the MovieLens dataset (ml-100k) for user, movie, and rating information.
         Training and test sets are prepared by transforming data into a user-movie matrix format.

     Model Architecture: